Receive occasional emails with exclusive content, blog updates, and special offers

 How To Eat Intuitively

 The most ideal way to track your food intake would be to stick to “real” foods (ie meat, veg, grains, fruit etc), measuring out quantities by eye.
-Precision Nutrition has a great guide on how to do this, or you could even follow the Eatwell Plate framework.
+Precision Nutrition has a great guide on how to do this, or you could even follow the NHS Eatwell Guide framework.
 There’s a caveat though - intuitive eating requires a good understanding of nutrition, plus enough of a connection with your body and clarity on its day-to-day and seasonal needs.
 The best way to learn is to track your food for at least a little while using a tool like the one mentioned above.
 This process of trial and error will also help you experience what your ideal diet would look like so you can make informed choices.

 How Long To Track Your Nutrition Intake